3sd/civicrm-chatbot/README.md

 # CiviCRM Chatbot

 A chatbot for CiviCRM.
-Integrates various chat services with CiviCRM so you can chat with your contacts.
+Integrates various chat services (e.g. Facebook messenger) so you can chat with your contacts.

 ## Requirements

-* CiviCRM 4.7
+* CiviCRM 5.x
 * PHP 7.0

 ## Installation

-This extension is currently under development and not yet ready for production use.
-Developers can try it out by following the instructions below.
+This extension is ***currently in beta***.
+You are welcome to try it out but be prepared for a couple of bumps along the way.
+Please report any issues you have using the [github issue tracker](https://github.com/3sd/civicrm-chatbot/issues).

 ## Documentation